Mazda Scrum: Complete Guide

 F6A Engine (Gen 1-3, pre-2001):

 • Timing belt replacement: Required every 100,000 km.
-The F6A is an interference engine — a snapped belt means bent valves and an expensive repair.
+The F6A is an interference engine, so a snapped belt means bent valves and an expensive repair.
 Budget $80-120 for a timing belt kit with water pump.
-Non-negotiable maintenance.
+Non negotiable maintenance.

 • Oil leaks: Valve cover gaskets and oil pan gaskets deteriorate with age.
 Expect seepage on any 25+ year old truck.